Rent regulation in Canada: Ontario

-Rent regulation was first introduced in Ontario under the National Housing Act 1944.
+Rent regulation was first introduced in Ontario under the National Housing Act, 1944.

 The Residential Tenancies Act, 2006 is the current law in Ontario that governs landlord and tenant relations in residential rental accommodations.
 The Act received royal assent on June 22, 2006 and was proclaimed into law on January 31, 2007.
-The Act repealed and replaced the Tenant Protection Act, 1997 and created the Landlord and Tenant Board as a replacement for the Ontario Rental Housing Tribunal.
+The Act repealed and replaced the Tenant Protection Act, 1997, and created the Landlord and Tenant Board as a replacement for the Ontario Rental Housing Tribunal.

 Rent control in Ontario formerly only applied to units that were first built or occupied before November 1, 1991.
-If the rental unit was in an apartment building constructed (or converted from a non-residential use) after November 1, 1991, then the rent control provisions of the Residential Tenancies Act, 2006 did not apply.
+If the rental unit was in an apartment building constructed (or converted from a non-residential use) after November 1, 1991, then the rent control provisions of the Residential Tenancies Act, 2006, did not apply.
 On April 20, 2017, Premier of Ontario Kathleen Wynne, along with Chris Ballard, Minister of Housing, announced the Fair Housing Plan.
 The plan includes a provision to roll-back the post-1991 rent control exemption such that all private rental units, including ones built or first occupied on or after November 1, 1991 will be subject to rent control.
 This change will be effective April 20, 2017 regardless of when the legislation is passed.

 Additionally, a concern of negative impact of rent control is that increasing rent prices for continuing tenants are generally smaller than new tenants.
-Thus, setting this policy might discourage residential mobility, actually a process that change lives and neighborhoods, since rent price increases for continuing tenants are generally smaller than for new residents (Gilderbloom&Markham, 1996).
+Thus, setting this policy might discourage residential mobility, actually a process that change lives and neighborhoods, since rent price increases for continuing tenants are generally smaller than for new residents.